reneebp/c-shell/README.txt

             - this function creates a one level pipe and creates two processes (one for each instruction)
             - per a process, stdout (for left ahnd command) and stdin (for right hand command) are redirected to the pipe using dup()
         - this function was tested using various instructions with the pipe (|) command

-Limitations:
-Unfortunately, I did not implement the set 3 instructions of the assignment, therefore myShell is very limited in functionality compared to an actual shell.